viamrobotics/docs/docs/components/gantry.md

 # SME: Rand
 ---

-A *gantry* on a robot is a mechanical system made up of one or more linear rails that you can use to hold and position a variety of end-effectors: devices designed to attach to the robot and interact with the environment to perform tasks.
+A *gantry* on a robot is a mechanical system made up of one or more linear rails that can hold and position a variety of end-effectors: devices designed to attach to the robot and interact with the environment to perform tasks.
 The linear rail design makes gantries a common design on robots for simple positioning and placement.
 A customized encoded motor controller can be used in the configuration of a gantry to move the linear rail.